Skip to main content Skip to search Skip to main navigation

 • Touch point accuracy

-• Brightness and contrast ratio for readability in different environments
+• Brightness and contrast ratio for readability in various environments

 Certifications and standards: